 - Mix in about 10-12 oz of unsweetened shredded coconut until the main flavour is coconut.

 - Mix in a bit of confectioner’s sugar to slightly sweeten it.
 Do not make it too sweet since you will later be dipping them in chocolate.

 - Once the mixture is solid enough to form egg shapes (add more coconut if it is not), create little eggs approximately 2/3 the size of a real chicken egg.

-Place the egg shapes on wax paper and carefully melt a few chocolate bars or chocolate chips.
-Dark chocolate is preferable, but you could use milk chocolate if necessary.
+- Place the egg shapes on wax paper to rest while you carefully melt a few chocolate bars or chocolate chips.
+Dark chocolate is preferable for the authentic flavour, but you could use milk chocolate if necessary.
 Just be sure to add less sugar because once the chocolate is added, the eggs really sweeten up!

 One egg is a large serving, so make them smaller for children or slice pieces off for them.
 You could also make a family size one, similar to those sold by chocolatiers and decorate them with sugar flowers and/or names.
-My next task?
-Figuring out the peanut butter cream eggs, which are somehow so different from peanut butter cups!
-ENJOY.
+ENJOY!

 Did trying these get you into confectionery?
 You might also like trying another traditional Philadelphian candy known as ‘Irish Potatoes’ or a homemade version of the candy made famous by another Pennsylvanian: homemade peanut butter cups!

 What traditional candies remind you of your childhood?